What is help desk software?

 By empowering support teams with better tools like multichannel help desk software, agents and managers can get more accomplished in less time, freeing up agents’ time to focus on the customer instead of the system.

-?
-See how Dixa’s multichannel help desk software compares to Zendesk and Freshdesk.
+See how Dixa’s multichannel help desk software compares to Zendesk, Freshdesk, and Kustomer.